 The items to be disclosed include material cybersecurity risks, even if no cybersecurity incidents have yet taken place.
-If an incident occurs, the company should consider whether prior disclosures are still accurate or need to be updated.
+If an incident occurs, the company should consider whether prior disclosures are accurate or need updating.

-Other areas of SEC reports that should address cybersecurity include Management Discussion and Analysis (MD&A), Description of the Business, Legal Proceedings, Financial Statement Disclosures, and Board Risk Oversight.
+Other SEC reports that should address cybersecurity include Management Discussion and Analysis (MD&A), Description of the Business, Legal Proceedings, Financial Statement Disclosures, and Board Risk Oversight.